Ayodejioladimeji/React-Testing/README.md

-# Writing Test for a simple react project
+# Writing Test for a simple react project using `React Testing Library`

 ## Author